 Some miscarriage risks can be mitigated with preimplantation genetic screening (PGS).
 This process, which is only available to women who undergo IVF, allows our embryologists to test the embryos to determine if they have the proper number of chromosomes before transferring them back into the uterus.
 By transferring a healthy embryo, doctors can improve the likelihood of producing a viable pregnancy.

 As a pregnant woman in your 40s, you will be more likely to experience complications, including:

 No matter your age, you should have regular prenatal care throughout the course of your pregnancy.
 Properly preparing your body prior to pregnancy in addition to conscientious care throughout the duration of your pregnancy will not only improve the likelihood that you have a healthy pregnancy, but also improves your chances of taking home a healthy and happy baby.

-For more information about becoming pregnant and having a safe pregnancy in your 40s or to schedule an appointment, please call our New Patient Center at 1-877-971-7755 or complete this brief online form.
+For more information or to schedule an appointment, please call our New Patient Center at 1-877-971-7755 or complete this brief online form.